Skip to main content

 value: false

-To use this configuration, ensure that you have set the correct Kubernetes context to access the target cluster, and then run Helmfile commands:
+To use a Helmfile configuration, ensure that you have set the correct Kubernetes context to access the target cluster, and change your working directory to the directory for the main file.
+Then run Helmfile commands:

-# Generates a lock file for Helm chart versions
+# Generate a lock file for Helm chart versions

 helmfile deps

-# Shows the differences between the current Helmfile configuration and the configuration of the target cluster
+# Show the differences between the Helmfile configuration and the target cluster

 helmfile diff

-# Applies the changes between the current Helmfile configuration and the configuration of the target cluster
+# Apply the changes between the Helmfile configuration and the target cluster

 helmfile apply

-To update the configuration on the cluster, we change the Helmfile configuration and run helmfile apply
+To update the configuration on the cluster, change the Helmfile configuration and run helmfile apply again.
+We should use apply for most deployments.
+If you need to force Helm to reconcile the releases on the cluster with the configuration, use sync instead:

 For examples of configurations that use a directory structure, see my example EKS project.
-This project uses two Helmfile configurations: helmfile/local/ and helmfile/aws/.
+This project uses three Helmfile configurations:

 Requirements #